WeeslaX/Weeslaniac/README.md

 ## Future Enhancements (In order of priorities)

-- Adding more user options to the "Settings" pop-up box, such as action percentage and input text.
+- Adding more user options to the "Settings" pop-up box, such as UI event percentage and customized input text.
 - Simple Terminal interface that provides all the neccessary tools to manage and run the fuzzing tool.
+- Mutator_W: Run through test case once (store hashed version) before commencing mutation testing.
+- Implement drag capability.
 - Allows interaction with 3rd party apps.
-- Adding a "mutate" feature as a separate script that complements the fuzzing tool.
 - Explore account registration capabilities.
-- Implement drag capability.
-- Visual node diagram that maps and links each screenshot states with its respective actions.